saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 2. How to use `git send-email `
 3. More tips on patch sending

+> #### **Useful Commands**
+>
+> - `git format-patch -1 --stdout | ./scripts/checkpatch.pl --` - Check patch code style errors.
+> - `git send-email -<commits> --dry-run --suppress-cc=all --to=freesoftware2025@gmail.com` - Sent email to course email for verification and feedback.
+> - `git send-email --annotate --to="teste@email.com" --cc="test_cc@mail.com" -1` - Send last patch and open the user editor to modying it.
+> - `git send-email --annotate --cover-letter --thread --no-chain-reply-to --to="teste@email.com" --cc="mailing@list.com" -3 # for a patchset` - Send a patch with some configurations.

 ### Troubleshooting

 Since Gmail is being accessed by an external application (a third-party app), it is necessary to enable the connection between Git and Gmail.
 This can be achieved by adjusting the email's security settings or using a two-factor authentication method.
 While the latter option is more secure, it is not available for USP emails.
 Therefore, USP users can lower their email security settings, whereas other users are strongly encouraged to enable two-factor authentication for enhanced security.

 ### Comments

+The tutorial is clear and more for github users.

 ---